10 Signs your brand identity needs an update

 The business world is a cruel one.
 One cannot stay on the same ground without stepping forward—because your competitors do.
 If you notice that your competitors have changed or updated their brand identity, then you should stay alert.
 Re-evaluate yours as well to see whether their new identities would mean that you are now not distinguished enough from them.
 Remember, if you want to be the winner in your industry, then you need to be the leader in determining the pace of evolution of your industry.

 9. Your current brand is too obvious

 What?
 Shouldn’t the brand identity be clear?
 Well, yes—but clear does not mean obvious.
 Imagine a company with a value of ‘We sell apples’—probably customers will find it too straightforward, and therefore boring.
 Your brand identity is the core message of your business, and it needs to grab the attention of potential buyers.
 For example, if your company logo is easily mistaken with other businesses, then you should do something about it.

 10. You haven’t updated identity for a long time already

-If none of the above potential hazards apply to you, it is already a good sign—congratulations.
+If none of the above potential hazards applies to you, it is already a good sign—congratulations.
 However, even so, be aware of the dynamic environment.
-The longer you have not updated your brand identity, there are more risk that your identity is outdated.
+The longer you have not updated your brand identity, there is more risk that your identity is outdated.
 Be hard-working in collecting feedback from customers and marketing research.
 You may find out something important that you have overlooked.